This page is under construction. Sorry for the inconvenience, but I am trying to make this page easier to understand.

 4) Calculate closing costs: Home inspection, legal closing costs, advice from BC accountant, and any other professional help you may need.

 5) Goods and Services Tax (GST): This is a complex topic.
 In essence, if the property has been used as a residence then it is GST-exempt.
-The seller is obligated to inform the buyer of the GST position on the property.
-The buyer cannot determine the GST position.
+The Seller is obligated to inform the buyer of the GST position on the property.
+The Buyer cannot determine the GST position.
 All other GST situations are addressed on a case-by-case basis with your realtor.

 2) Auto-email option to view all new listings and sales is offered.